 Silver is thought to be the world’s oldest form of money and is formed from sulfur compounds beneath the earth’s crust.
+As far back as ancient Athens, silver was a crucial element in trade and commerce.
 Silver is found deposited in the crust by volcanic or hydrothermal activity, where it often mixes with other metals to form metal alloys.

 Keep reading to discover more about where silver is found across the globe, where the world’s silver mines are located, and how it fares as an investment metal.

 Silver is made through a complex process that takes millions of years.
 Silver came into being in stars, scattered around the universe by supernovae.
 Eventually, it becomes part of planets like earth.

 On earth, silver compounds, including silver sulfide and silver chloride, play an important role.
 These compounds form in regions with a lot of volcanic or hydrothermal activity.
 Over time, some silver combines with other metals to form different alloys.

 30% of all extracted silver we use today comes from primary silver mines.
 This indicates that silver mineralization comprises most of the ore in these mines.
 70% of the silver produced is a by-product of mining base metals like copper, lead and zinc.

 Many investors view most mining companies as either “primary silver miners”.
 This is even though firms like Hecla, Coeur Mining and Pan American Silver derive only 20-30% of their revenues from the metal.

 Who discovered silver?